prosekit/prosekit/.changeset/friendly-cobras-flash.md

 '@prosekit/extensions': patch
 ---

-You can now type triple `` ` `` characters followed by the optional language name and press Enter to insert a code block.
+You can now type triple backticks followed by an optional language name and press Enter to insert a code block.